Find Affordable College Courses

 University Heights, OH

 Our analysis found John Carroll University to be the best value school for communication and journalism (other) students who want to pursue a degree in the Great Lakes Region .
-Located in the large suburb of University Heights, John Carroll is a private not-for-profit college with a small student population.
+Located in the large suburb of University Heights, John Carroll is a private not-for-profit school with a small student population.

 John Carroll excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Other Communication & Journalism Schools in the Great Lakes Region list.